-Figure 5.9: Distribution of 900 crossratios (white stripes only) calculated from 10 images of real zebra crossings (median cr = 1.39, $s{\rm cr}$ = 0.136, visual $\sigma{\rm cr} \approx 0.085$ ).
+Figure 5.9: Distribution of 900 crossratios (white stripes only) calculated from 10 images of real zebra crossings (median cr = 1.39, $s{\rm cr}$ = 0.136, visual $\sigma{\rm cr} \approx 0.085$).

-When used on images of real-world zebra crossings, an interesting effect can be observed comparing the crossratio of two of the "white" stripes with the crossratio of two of the "black" gaps between the stripes.
+When used on images of real-world zebra crossingszebra crossings, an interesting effect can be observed comparing the crossratio of two of the "white" stripes with the crossratio of two of the "black" gaps between the stripes.
 These both have the same width and should therefore result in a uniform crossratio of 4/3.
 In practice, however, this is not the case.
-Figure 5.8 shows this for the zebra crossing depicted in Figures 5.4, 5.5 and 5.15, second row, right.
-For this zebra crossing, each line bounding a stripe is naturally divided into two line segments by an occluding object.
-Calculating all possible crossratios of 4 consecutive line segments therefore results in a sequence of 16 crossratios for the first two stripes, 16 crossratios for the first two gaps, 16 crossratios for stripe two and three and so forth.
-It can be seen that instead of a common crossratio of cr = 4/3 we get crossratios around cr $\approx 1.4$ (and growing) and cr $\approx 1.28$ (and falling) respectively.
+Figure 5.8 shows this for the zebra crossing zebra crossing depicted in Figures 5.4, 5.5 and 5.15, second row, right.
+For this zebra crossingzebra crossing, each line bounding a stripe is naturally divided into two line segments line segments by an occluding object.
+Calculating all possible crossratios of 4 consecutive line segments line segments therefore results in a sequence of 16 crossratios for the first two stripes, 16 crossratios for the first two gaps, 16 crossratio of cr = 4/3 we get crossratios around cr ≈ 1.4 (and growing) and cr ≈ 1.28 (and falling) respectively.
 For an observer at a distance of approximately 15 m and a height of approximately 1.8 m this is consistent with stripes that extend approximately 4 mm above the surface of the street (compare [23]).